icebert04/icebert04.github.io/_posts/2017-11-20-food-for-free.md

 All of us are spending 40%-50% on Food.
 That doesn't even include when you dine out.
-My intention here is not to decrease our grocery and food expenses but to ADD more nutritious and valuable food from other sources that you don't really need to buy.
+My intention here is not to decrease our grocery and food expenses but to ADD more nutritious and valuable food from sources outside of the city that you don't really need to buy.
 Remember that the food that we buy in the groceries and supermarkets are 3 times higher compared when you buy it from the source.
 Eggs in the groceries cost Php 9 per piece while you can a have a dozen or more if you have a few hens in an open yard.